nelsonchaves/programming-bible/Controllers/params.md

 => #<ActionController::Parameters {"name"=>"John", "age"=>"25"} permitted: true>
 ```
 ### Require
-There's another method available in the ActionController object called _**require**_.
+There's another method available in the ActionController::Parameters object called _**require**_.
 And this one is very useful because it lets you raise a helpful exception when parameters are missing.

 ```zsh
 >> params.require(:user)